 Building Permit Guide

-Visit the Code Enforcement Officer to determine your project meets all current zoning ordinances.
+Visit the Code Enforcement Officer to determine if your project meets all current zoning ordinances.

 Most projects will require a building permit from the Code Enforcement Office.
 No project shall begin until a building permit has been issued by the Code Enforcement Officer.
-Building permit applications are available at the Town Office or on the Town website: http://wiscasset.org/code_enforcement/permits__applications/.
+Building permit applications are available at the Town Office or on the Town website.